 What that rust at the sheet ends is telling you

-Across the warehouses, logistics sheds and industrial estates that ring London, plenty of coated metal roofs are sound across the face but rusting at the edges.
-This is cut edge corrosion, and it comes from the way the sheets are made rather than any fault in the build.
-Profiled steel sheets are cut to length after coating, so the cut exposes bare steel at every sheet end and side lap.
-The coated surface is well protected; the raw edge never was, because no coating wraps a line created after the coating is applied.
+Look across the many warehouses, logistics sheds and industrial estates around London and you’ll spot it often: coated metal roofs that look fine across the main face, but are rusting badly at the sheet ends.
+We call this cut edge corrosion.
+It’s not down to poor fitting; it’s a manufacturing thing.
+Those profiled steel sheets get cut to length after they’re coated, so the cut exposes bare steel at every sheet end and along the side laps.
+The main coated surface is well protected, but that raw edge never was, because no coating can wrap a line that’s created after the coating has gone on.

-From that exposed steel, rust forms and then creeps back under the coating, lifting it off the metal as the corrosion advances.
-The brown stain visible from the loading yard is only the part that has already reached the surface; the damage usually runs further underneath.
+From that exposed steel, rust starts, then creeps back under the coating, lifting it off the metal as it goes.
+That brown stain you see from the loading yard?
+That’s only the bit that’s already broken through.
+The damage usually runs much further underneath.

 City air and ageing industrial stock

-The metal roofs that matter here are mostly on outer-London logistics parks and the older industrial estates rather than the centre.
-The drivers are the age of much of that steel-clad stock and a damp, sometimes grimy urban atmosphere that keeps the sheets from drying cleanly.
-Pollutants and persistent moisture sit in the overlaps, where capillary action holds water in the joint, and decades of thermal movement as the sheets heat and cool work the corrosion front up from the gutter line.
-Shaded, north-facing laps that stay damp are often where it shows first.
+The metal roofs where we see this most are generally on outer-London logistics parks and the older industrial estates, not so much in the city centre.
+The main culprits are the age of much of that steel-clad stock, and a damp, often grimy urban atmosphere that stops the sheets from drying out properly.
+Pollutants and constant moisture sit in the overlaps, where capillary action holds water in the joint.
+Decades of thermal movement, as the sheets heat and cool, work that corrosion front up from the gutter line.
+North-facing laps that stay shaded and damp are often where it shows up first.

 The case for treating it early

-While the rust is shallow, treatment is a localised, low-disruption job.
-The affected edges are mechanically cleaned back to sound metal, then treated, primed and sealed with a flexible coating system built to move with the sheet.
-The rest of the roof stays in use and the building keeps operating throughout.
-Once a sheet perforates, that option is gone, because no coating recovers a rusted-through sheet.
-You then face replacement: access equipment, stripping out, new sheets, and disruption inside a building that often runs to a tight schedule.
-The gulf in cost and downtime between an edge treatment and a re-sheet is exactly why early action pays.
+When the rust is still shallow, treating it is a localised job and causes minimal disruption.
+We clean the affected edges mechanically, right back to sound metal.
+Then we treat, prime and seal them with a flexible coating system that’s designed to move with the sheet.
+The rest of the roof stays in use, and your building keeps running as normal.
+Once a sheet perforates, that option is gone.
+No coating will recover a sheet that’s rusted right through.
+Then you’re looking at replacement: access gear, stripping out, new sheets, and serious disruption inside a building that often runs to a tight schedule.
+The difference in cost and downtime between a simple edge treatment and a full re-sheet is exactly why acting early pays off.

 Signs to check before they spread